 Prof. Herbst supports secondary education teacher trainings on various topics of history.
-His most recent talks, discussing ways for integrating environmental issues into the teaching of world history and geography, will be at the County Office of Education in:
+His most recent talk (“Forest, Flood, and the Future (and Past) of Civilization”) shared ways for integrating environmental issues into the teaching of world history and geography and took place be at the County Office of Education in:

 In 2017, the CA State Board of Education appointed Dr. Herbst as a Content Review Expert (History-Social Sciences) for the review of new World and US History curricula for Middle School.
 The new and modified curricula was submitted for approval to address the CA Framework for History-Social Science that the Board adopted in July 2016.

 Prof. Herbst also created world history Summer Institutes for middle and high school teachers, funded by the National Endowment for the Humanities (NEH), and serves as a proposal reviewer for NEH summer institutes and seminars for teachers.

 In 2013 and 2015, he offered “Istanbul Between East and West: Crossroads of Culture,” a Summer Institute which brought 50 middle and high school teachers to Istanbul for three-week programs of study and inter-cultural encounter.
 The National Endowment for the Humanities funded both Institutes, each of which received more than 350 nation-wide applications for its 25 spaces.